fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleDataInfo](#bundledatainfo)

 #### TranscriptionType
 **Description:** &#x1F4A5; TranscriptionType describes the level of transcription of audio-visual data in the annotations.
-Data with no Transcription metadata will be treated as not transcribed by the repository.
+Data with no TranscriptionType metadata will be treated as not transcribed by the repository.

 Examples: `phonemic` `phonetic` `orthographic`